dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:CIalpha1RMT)
 \end{equation}

-Comparing \@ref(eq:CIalpha1RMT) to \@ref(eq:UsefulTheorem) shows that the term $\sqrt{2(Var-Cov_1)}$ is the standard error of the inter-treatment FOM difference, whose square root is the standard deviation.
+Comparing Eqn. \@ref(eq:CIalpha1RMT) to Eqn. \@ref(eq:UsefulTheorem) shows that the term $\sqrt{2(Var-Cov_1)}$ is the standard error of the inter-treatment FOM difference, whose square root is the standard deviation.
 The term $t_{\alpha/2,\infty}$ is -1.96.
 Therefore, the confidence interval is constructed by adding and subtracting 1.96 times the standard deviation of the difference from the central value.
 [One has probably encountered the rule that a 95% confidence interval is plus or minus two standard deviations from the central value.
 The "2" comes from rounding up 1.96.]

 ### Comparing DBM to Obuchowski and Rockette for single-reader multiple-treatments
 We have shown two methods for analyzing a single reader in multiple treatments: the DBM method, involving jackknife derived pseudovalues and the Obuchowski and Rockette method that does not have to use the jackknife, since it could use the bootstrap to get the covariance matrix, or some other methods such as the DeLong method, if one restricts to the Wilcoxon statistic for the figure of merit (empirical ROC-AUC).
 Since one is dealing with a single reader in multiple treatments, for DBM one needs the fixed-reader random-case analysis described in §9.8 of the previous chapter (with one reader the conclusions obviousl apply to the specific reader, so reader must be regarded as a fixed factor).